JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-Suor-Angelica.md

 ​- Music Director: Brandon Michael Smith
 ​- Organist: Timothy Tuller
 orchestra:
-Genres:
+genres:
 - Opera
 - Drama
 - Tragedy
-Description: "In the secluded walls of a convent, Sister Angelica harbors a secret that has severed her from both family and society.
+description: "In the secluded walls of a convent, Sister Angelica harbors a secret that has severed her from both family and society.
 A visit from a face from the past forces her to confront her sins and seek redemption."
-Press:
+press:
 - "Bold City Opera holds its first production | Morning Show - News4Jax": https://www.news4jax.com/video/morning-show/2023/09/21/bold-city-opera-holds-its-first-production/
 ---
 Sung in Italian with English Supertitles